-In international trade, a commercial invoice is an important document provided by the exporter to the importer.
-The buyer or the importer uses this invoice – and other shipping documents – to clear the shipment at customs in the country of import.
+It is a record that notifies the authorities that the invoice displayed is accurate and duly signed, offering parties with reliable terms.
+The buyer/importer can then use this invoice – and other shipping documents – to clear the shipment at customs in the country of export and import.

-A commercial invoice will provide all the important information regarding the shipment to buyers, freight forwarders, customs, agents, and banks.
-It is mandatory for all sea freight and airfreight shipments.
+A commercial invoice is prepared with information regarding the shipment to the buyer, freight forwarder, customs broker, C & F agent, and bank.
+It is mandatory for all sea freight, air freight and incoterms shipments.
 So, if an exporter ships airfreight via FedEx or DHL, they must provide a FedEx commercial invoice or a DHL commercial invoice.

-Notably, international commercial invoices do not show tax as international transactions may not be subject to local taxes.
+A commercial invoice is required for any international shipment which carries a commercial value to fulfil all regulations under the export/import country’s customs regulation.
+The document is to be prepared when the exporter is ready to ship the goods.
+Since international commercial invoices do not show tax as international transactions, they may not be subjected to local taxes.
 Hence, the exporter must take care to provide all the information in the correct format so that the importer does not face any trouble at the customs.

 Any commercial invoice for shipping & export should contain following essential details:

-Apart from these details, the commercial invoice must also have the product details.
-This would include the description, quantity, HS code/HSN Code, unit type, price, and currency.
+Apart from these components, the commercial invoice must also have the product details.
+This would include the description, quantity, the product classification code like the [HSN Code (Harmonized System of Nomenclature] or the [Schedule B codes (HS/HTS)], unit type, price, and currency.
 Do not overlook to mention the terms of trade or the agreement between the two trading parties.
 In the end, provide the name, date, and signature of the authorized company representative.

 Exporters could consider using export documentation tools such as IncoDocs which allows one to create packing list and other important shipping documents.
 Most of these templates are aligned to the UN Layout Key recommendations for trade documentation.
 This, in turn, ensures trade compliance, doing away with any problems and delays in shipment.